Étienne-Jules Marey: Chronophotography

-Marey's chronophotographic gun was made in 1882, this instrument was capable of taking 12 consecutive frames a second, with all the frames recorded on the same picture.
+Marey's chronophotographic gun was first made in 1882.
+This instrument was capable of taking 12 consecutive frames a second, with all the frames recorded on the same picture.
 Using these pictures he studied horses, birds, dogs, sheep, donkeys, elephants, fish, microscopic creatures, molluscs, insects, reptiles, etc. Some call it Marey's "animated zoo".
 Marey also conducted the famous study about cats always landing on their feet.
 He conducted very similar studies with a chicken and a dog and found that they could do almost the same.
 Marey also studied human locomotion.
 He published another book Le Mouvement in 1894.

-Marey also made movies.
-They were at a high speed (60 images per second) and of excellent image quality.
-His research on how to capture and display moving images helped the emerging field of cinematography.
+In 1885 Marey mentioned how he could playback the animation from his gun using the phenakistiscope.
+In 1889 he developed the chronophotographe camera which took images on film at even spacing.
+He however did not manage to play it back as he was unable to move between the frames in an even manner.
+Edison visited Marey in 1889 and was able to solve the problem using a sprocketed film advance mechanism along with W.L.
+Dickison who was developing something using the cylindrical model of the phonograph.

 Towards the end of his life he returned to studying the movement of quite abstract forms, like a falling ball.
 His last great work was the observation and photography of smoke trails.
 This research was partially funded by Samuel Pierpont Langley under the auspices of the Smithsonian Institution, after the two met in Paris at the Exposition Universelle (1900).
 In 1901 he was able to build a smoke machine with 58 smoke trails.
 It became one of the first aerodynamic wind tunnels.